hoytech/quadrable/README.md

 ![](docs/strands1.svg)

 Quadrable's proof structure uses a concept of "strands".
 This allows us to reduce the proof size when multiple records (inclusion or non-inclusion) are to be proved from the same DB.
-It is similar to the [authentication octopus algorithm](https://eprint.iacr.org/2017/933.pdf), except that the tentacles can be different lengths which is necessary for our [collapsed leaves](#collapsed-leaves) optimisation, and it doesn't necessarily work from bottom up.
+It is similar to the [authentication octopus algorithm](https://eprint.iacr.org/2017/933.pdf), except that the tentacles can be different lengths which is necessary for our [collapsed leaves](#collapsed-leaves) optimisation.
+Also, it doesn't necessarily work from bottom up (this is up to the proof encoder).

 The algorithm isn't necessarily optimal, but it seems to result in fairly compact proofs which can be shrunk further with extra proof-time optimisations.
 Additionally, the proofs can be processed with a single pass in resource-constrained environments such as smart contracts.
 After processing a proof, you end up with a ready-to-use partial-tree.

 Each strand is related to a record whose value (or non-inclusion) is to be proven.
 Note that in some cases there will be fewer strands than records requested to be proven.
-This can happen when a witness reveals an empty sub-tree that is sufficient for satisfying a requested non-inclusion proof.
+This can happen when a witness on a strand reveals an empty sub-tree that is sufficient for satisfying a non-inclusion proof for a different requested value.

 A Quadrable proof includes a list of strands, *sorted by the hashes of their keys*.
 Each strand contains the following: